 Eagle Creek’s original model garment folder now has compression wings to really maximize the space.
 It comes with an instructional board that you use to get the perfect fold, and then the organizer does the rest of the work for you to compress your garments and keep them ready for you.

 The organizer then fits easily into a carry-on, or you can just use the built-in handle.
-But what I really love about Eagle Creek is their commitment to the environment.
-They’re committed to sustainability and minimizing planetary impact, so I feel good about using their products without having to sacrifice on quality.
+But what I really love about Eagle Creek is its commitment to the environment.
+They’re committed to sustainability and minimizing planetary impact, so I feel good about using their products without having to sacrifice quality.

 If you travel often you’ll want something that will last.
 Slate Travel Garment Folder provides a to-notch garment folder made of polyester to keep durable while staying light-weight.
 The included folding board will not only make packing easier but can be included in your clothes to provide added stability to the luggage when needed.

-This garment folder is so light-weight that it can double as a great way to pack a change of clothes, so if you’re the type to hit the gym at lunch it can make a great addition to your daily work bag.
+This garment folder is so lightweight that it can double as a great way to pack a change of clothes, so if you’re the type to hit the gym at lunch it can make a great addition to your daily work bag.
 If you’re not convinced yet, their customer satisfaction guarantee means you can try it out risk-free.